Kelvin Teo | Managing Director

 Fang Chang | Marketing Executive

-Fang Chang joined POSH Kerry Renewables as a Marketing Executive under the company’s flagship talent development program, targeted at grooming promising local talent for our business.
+Fang Chang, a local Taiwanese, joined POSH Kerry Renewables as a Marketing Executive under the company’s flagship talent development program, targeted at grooming promising local talent for our business.

 Prior to joining POSH Kerry Renewables, she was Management Trainee with Kerry TJ Logistics – the largest third party logistics provider in Taiwan – where she exposed to various functions including commercial, marketing, operations and human resources.